tetex7/STL/README.md

-# STL
+# STL for The x46-FW
-MSVC's implementation of the C++ Standard Library.
+MSVC's + x46 implementation of the C++ Standard Library.